rust-lang/rust-playpen/README.md

 ## System Requirements

-Rust-Playpen currently needs to be run on an Arch Linux system that meets [playpen's requirements][playpen].
+Rust-Playpen currently needs to be run on a system with access to Docker.

 ## IRC Bot Setup